Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Distributed Controller Design

 \section{Distributed Controller Design}

 In this section, we first provide a solution to Problem \ref{pro:2} by designing controllers ensuring that local contracts for agents are uniformly strongly satisfied.
 Then, we show that based on our compositionality result proposed in the last section, the global STL task for the network is satisfied by applying the derived local controllers to agents individually.

-First, we utilize the idea of funnel-based control (a.k.a prescribed performance control) \cite{bechlioulis2008robust} in order to enforce the satisfaction of local contracts by prescribing certain transient behavior of the funnels that constrain the closed-loop trajectories of the agents.
+First, we utilize the idea of \bl{prescribed performance control} (PPC) \cite{bechlioulis2008robust} in order to enforce the satisfaction of local contracts by prescribing certain transient behavior of the prescribed regions that constrain the closed-loop trajectories of the agents.